andybalham/blog-source-code/blog-posts/hexagonal-lambda-layers.md

 }
 ```

-We used the `layers` property to make the layer available to the function.
-We obtain the reference to the layer by using the `LayerVersion.fromLayerVersionArn` method and the ARN of the layer, which we pass in via props.
+We use the `layers` property to make the layer available to the function.
+We obtain the reference to the layer by using the `LayerVersion.fromLayerVersionArn` method and the ARN of the layer, which we pass in via the construct `props`.

 Now we have our function construct we can use it in a stack.
 Here we obtain the layer ARN from the SSM Parameter that we created when we deployed the layer.
 This approach means that every time we deploy the function it picks up the latest version of the layer.